Joshua Ravetch: Career

 Ravetch also directed Clifford Odets' The Big Knife; Thomas Babe's Prayer For My Daughter; John Patrick's Hasty Heart and Ira Levin's Deathtrap which garnered five Drama-Logue Awards including awards for Director and Production.

-Ravetch's other playwriting credits include Girders at Los Angeles' Coast Playhouse starring Robert Forster, which won the coveted Odets Award.
-Forster also starred in workshop productions of Ravetch's plays Off Sides with Olympia Dukakis and Beacon with Brooke Shields.
+Ravetch's other playwriting credits include his first play Girders which he wrote and directed and which enjoyed an extended run at Los Angeles' Coast Playhouse starring Robert Forster.
+Forster who also starred in workshop productions of Ravetch's plays Off Sides with Olympia Dukakis and Beacon with Brooke Shields.
+Girders was optioned by producers Barbara Broccoli and Fred Zollo for both a Broadway run and feature film.

 His other plays include Invention with Stefanie Powers at the NoHo Arts Center, and he co-wrote One From the Hart, Powers' one-woman show which opened at the Orange County Performing Arts Centre.
+He also wrote The Light Bulb also performed at the NoHo Art Center and directed by James Melon.
 Also at The Coast Playhouse, Ravetch directed Bart Baker's play, Love Acts, with actress/supermodel Beverly Johnson.
 Johnson was nominated for the NAACP Image award for her performance.

 Ravetch's television credits include CBS' Joan of Arcadia, Titan for TNT, Horseshoe Bay for Warner Brothers, and Yesterday for Laura Ziskin Productions.